Updated: August 6, 2024

 • You want to highlight newly added items, such as a new table row.

-Don’t use the information color if you want to highlight an information text.
+Don’t apply the semantic color for the information state to text.
 The blue text color is explicitly reserved for links.
-Use bold or italic formatting instead.
+If you need to emphasize text, use bold or italic formatting instead.

-Radio button, step input and input in information state
+Radio button, step input, and input in an 'Information' state

-Radio button, step input and input in information state
+Radio button, step input, and input in an 'Information' state

 Using Industry-Specific Colors